WandaVision: Filming

-Filming began in early November 2019, at Pinewood Atlanta Studios in Atlanta, Georgia, with Shakman directing, and Hall serving as cinematographer.
+Filming began in early November 2019, at Pinewood Atlanta Studios in Fayette County, Georgia, with Shakman directing, and Hall serving as cinematographer.
 The series was filmed under the working title Big Red.
 The actors went through sitcom "boot camp" before filming, watching episodes of past sitcoms to help learn the tone and style of each era, as well as the different approaches to comedy.
 Dialect coach Courtney Young helped the actors speak like people from each era, even noting the manners of each decade.
 Bettany felt the approach to the series was clever since it had to make six hours of content on a budget similar to a two-and-a-half-hour MCU film.
 This included filming content from different episodes at the same time, though Shakman did try to shoot chronologically to aid the actors with the progression through the sitcom eras.

 The first episode filmed for two days in black-and-white and in front of a live studio audience, to mimic sitcom filming in the 1950s.
 A 4:3 aspect ratio is also used for the black-and-white scenes, and Shakman enjoyed experimenting with the aspect ratio based on the narrative.
 Scenes set outside the Hex used the 2.40:1 cinematic ratio of many MCU films.
-Shakman wanted to ensure that the sitcom elements never felt like a parody and were as authentic as possible, since they were a reality that Maximoff created to escape from her grief and were real to her.
+Shakman wanted to ensure that the sitcom elements never felt like a parody and were as authentic as possible, since they were a reality that Wanda created to escape from her grief and were real to her.
 Hall used Arri Alexa 4K HDR cameras for the whole series, to create a coherent look for the story, and to make it easier to switch between different sitcom decades without needing to change the camera setup; era-specific touches such as period-appropriate camera lenses, lighting, and live special effects were used to differentiate the period settings.
 Hall used 47 different camera lenses for the seven time periods covered in WandaVision, many of which were modern lenses custom modified to keep characteristics of the period lenses.
 The custom period-appropriate lenses were used on the first three episodes and the fifth, while Hall used the Ultra Panatar lenses that had been used on Infinity War and Endgame for all of the scenes set outside the Hex reality.
 Tungsten lights were mainly used for the 1950s to the 1970s episodes since those were the lights of the era, with LED lighting used starting in the 2000s episodes which is when those began to be used for real sitcoms.
-Shakman used lenses, lighting, and sound design inspired by The Twilight Zone to change the mood for moments when something goes wrong with Maximoff's illusion.
+Shakman used lenses, lighting, and sound design inspired by The Twilight Zone to change the mood for moments when something goes wrong with Wanda's illusion.